cairo-book/cairo-book/src/ch01-02-hello-world.md

 First, Cairo style is to indent with four spaces, not a tab.

-Second, the `print()` function called is a method from the trait `PrintTrait`.
-This trait is imported from the Cairo core library, and it defines how to print values to the screen for different data types.
-In our case, our text is defined as a "short string", which is an ASCII string that can fit in Cairo's basic data type, which is the `felt252` type.
-By calling `Hello, world!'.print()`, we're calling the `print()` method of the `felt252` implementation of the `PrintTrait` trait.
+Second, `println!` calls a Cairo macro.
+If it had called a function instead, it would be entered as `println` (without the `!`).
+We’ll discuss Cairo macros in more detail in [Chapter Macros](./ch11-02-macros.md).
+For now, you just need to know that using a `!` means that you’re calling a macro instead of a normal function and that macros don’t always follow the same rules as functions.

-Third, you see the `'Hello, World!'` short string.
-We pass this short string as an argument to `print()`, and the short string is printed to the screen.
+Third, you see the `"Hello, world!"` string.
+We pass this string as an argument to `println!`, and the string is printed to the screen.

 Fourth, we end the line with a semicolon (`;`), which indicates that this expression is over and the next one is ready to begin.
 Most lines of Cairo code